ItamarRocha/ItamarRocha/README.md

 ### Welcome to my github page

 ## About me:
 I am Itamar, I’m an undergrad computer engineering student at UFPB (Brasil).
-I have previously interned as a Software Engineer at Google and Meta [Twice] (Ex-Facebook).
+I have previously interned as a Software Engineer at Google and Meta (Twice).

 My main interests nowadays are:
 - Innovation and Startups.